 I had a heart attack and a stroke 10 months ago.
 1 stent in LAD, 3 more to add in the future.
 Can I catch a two-hour flight?

-Can you do angioplasty stent on restively short 100% blockage in mid LAD &100 % posterolateral branch of circumflex artery (both relatively small.
+Can you do angioplasty stent on restively short 100% blockage in mid LAD and 100 % posterolateral branch of circumflex artery & both relatively small.

 Generally yes: The real question is do they need to be done.
 An artery that has been closed for some time (cto), is usually no longer threatening to you.
 In some cases, with unacceptable symptoms despite appropriate meds, an attempt at opening the vessels may be considered.
 Ask an interventional cardiologist with experience in doing ctos to review your cath. ...Read moreSee 1 more doctor answer

 Is it normal for a patient to loose weight every week and have a muscle cramp on thigh after heart attack followed by rescue pci (for LAD 100%)?